LK-Github-lgtm/LK-Github-lgtm/README.md

 We used R and ChatGPT to analyse the data.
 ChatGPT provided us with the code we needed simply by giving it a few instructions.
 R enabled us to run that code.

+For example, we produced a plot to find the correlation between lesion number and BMI.

 ```r
 # Plots the age against the number of lesions in each participant.
 # The results show that as age increases, lesion number increases.